AxiSEMunity/AxiSEM3D/doc/Installation.md

 # -j8 means using 8 threads to accelerate compilation
 make -j8
 ```
-Finally, one can verify the executable:
+Finally, you can verify the executable:
 ```bash
 # the number of processors can be arbitrary
 mpirun -np 4 ./axisem3d
 ```
 If you see an error message saying *missing input directory*, it means that AxiSEM3D has been built successfully.
+On a cluster, you may ha

 ### 3. Complete examples